Frequently asked questions

 The Museum de l’Ardèche has a wide range of activities that all approximately last 1 hour.
 These are all accompanied by a scientific guide and all the tools necessary for the workshops are provided.
 After all the workshops the children will get to take their discoveries home.

-- Digging workshops are ideal for 4 to 9 year olds
+- Digging workshops are ideal from 4 year olds (and the whole family)

-- Casting workshops are suitable for 6 to 11 year olds
+- Virtual reality headset workshops are suitable from 8 year olds

-- Extraction workshops are ideal for 6 to 13 year olds
+- Extraction workshops are ideal from 6 year olds but we also have pieces suitable for adults

 Can I do the workshops without visiting the museum?